microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Input/README.md

 #### Voice

-**IMPORTANT**: Please make sure to add the Microphone and Music Library capabilities in your app, in Unity under
+**IMPORTANT**: Please make sure to add the Microphone capabilities in your app, in Unity under
 Edit -> Project Settings -> Player -> Settings for Windows Store -> Publishing Settings -> Capabilities
 or in your Visual Studio Package.appxmanifest capabilities.